Until We Meet Again, Sweet Prince

 John leaves for Beijing four days later.
 The following week I jet out for Madrid.
-We can’t seem to get our schedules in sync and after weeks of trying, eventually our little romance fizzles out.
+We can’t get our schedules in sync and after weeks of trying, eventually our little romance fizzles out.
 He goes back to his on-again, off-again with Daryl Hannah and, well, the rest is history.
 But I have the sweet memory of a fun-filled fling with America’s finest young prince and PEOPLE Magazine’s sexiest Sexiest Man Alive.
 With just one tiny regret.
 I reee-eally wanted to meet Jackie.